lior9005/Word-counter-hadoop/README.txt

             For a triplet containing three words:
                 1. Split the triplet into two word pairs (w1w2 and w2w3)
                 2. Generate keys for each word pair and the individual words within the triplet structure.
-                3. Assign a tag (t) to distinguish values derived from the triplet.
             For word pairs or single words:
-                1. Generate a key consisting of the words, with a value that includes the occurrence count and the tag ('f').
+                1. Generate a key consisting of the words, with a value that includes the occurrence count.

     Reducer Phase:
         - Processing:
          1. Iterate through all values associated with a key.
-         2. Store values tagged with t (triplet-related values) in a list.
+         2. Store values which consists of 3 words (triplet-related values) in a list.
-         3. Save the value tagged with f (frequency) as the total occurrence count in the corpus.
+         3. Save the values with less than 3 words (frequency) as the total occurrence count in the corpus.
-         4. Traverse the t-tagged list, and for each value, emit the triplet as the key.
+         4. Traverse the triplet-related values list, and for each value, emit the triplet as the key.
 The output value is a 5-element array [C_1, N_1, C_2, N_2, N_3], where:
             - Known variables are populated.
             - Unknown variables are set to -1.